White slave trade affair: The case

-In the autumn of 1879, a British businessman visited Brussels and was offered to buy sex from a nineteen year old British woman, who told him that she had been kidnapped in London.
+In the autumn of 1879, a British businessman visited Brussels and was offered to buy sex from a nineteen-year-old British woman, who told him that she had been kidnapped in London.
 The businessman returned to Britain and informed a middleman, who repeated the story to the abolitionist Quaker Alfred Dyer.
-In the company of the Quaker George Gillet and Mary Steward of the LNA, Dyer visited Brussels and interviewed prostitutes, assisted by the Belgian priest Leonard Anet and the Belgian lawyer Alexis Splingard.
+In the company of the Quaker George Gillet and Mary Steward of the LNA, Dyer visited Brussels and interviewed prostitutes, assisted by the Swiss clergyman Léonard Anet and the Belgian lawyer Alexis Splingard.

-They collected a number of testimonies that formed the image, that there was an ongoing traffic, in which Belgian brothel owners imported under age girls and women between the ages of 13 and 21 from Britain to Brussels, and provided the Belgian police with false birth certificates stating that the girls and women were over the age of 21; the victims typically came voluntarily but under the impression that they were to be given a well paid domestic job or even marriage, but on their arrival, they were beaten, starved and forced to work in the brothels.
+They collected a number of testimonies that formed the image, that there was an ongoing traffic, in which Belgian brothel owners imported underage girls and women between the ages of 13 and 21 from Britain to Brussels, and provided the Belgian police with false birth certificates stating that the girls and women were over the age of 21; the victims typically came voluntarily but under the impression that they were to be given a well-paid domestic job or even marriage, but on their arrival, they were beaten, starved and forced to work in the brothels.

-An important initial case was that of the nineteen year old Adeline Tanner, who stated that she had been kidnapped from London by the Belgian brothel owner Eduoard Roger in September 1879.
+An important initial case was that of the nineteen-year-old Adeline Tanner, who stated that she had been kidnapped from London by the Belgian brothel owner Eduoard Roger in September 1879.

 Several girls were assisted by Steward to escape to Britain, where they were taken care of by abolitionist leader Josephine Butler in Liverpool.
 Josephine Butler published the information provided by Dyer in the article "The Modern Slave Trade" in the Shield 1 May 1880.
-The affair attracted great public attention, and a commission was formed on 5 August to addressed the allegations that British girls were kidnapped to work in brothels in Brussels; among the members of the commission were Benjamin Schott, chamberlain of the City of London.
+The affair attracted great public attention, and a commission was formed on 5 August to address the allegations that British girls were kidnapped to work in brothels in Brussels.
+Among the members of the commission were Benjamin Schott, chamberlain of the City of London.
 The commission demanded that the government intervene and investigate the matter via the foreign minister Lord Granville.